A Massive New Winery Comes to This Historic Orange County Property

 Set to open this winter, the new Hudson Valley winery will launch just in time for seasonal happenings in the region.
 Later in the year, it will unveil its bridal barn, a 1920s barn converted to a bridal loft with two guest room apartments on the bottom floor.
 In 2021, it will finalize the all-in-one experience with a 13-room conference center and hotel.

 "Given the growth of the craft beverage industry, this is the perfect time to transform a unique industrial space to a manufacturing and event center," says Amanda Dana, the director of Orange County Tourism.
 "We want to thank Michael Dorf and his team for choosing the Village of Montgomery and Orange County as the home of their newest location and congratulate them on their well-deserved Empire State Development award."

-To assist with building costs, Dorf and City Winery recently received $832,000 in funding through the Regional Economic Development Council.
-In total, the plan for the winery development in Orange County runs an estimated $5 million.
+To assist with building costs, Dorf and City Winery received $832,000 in funding through the Regional Economic Development Council.
+In total, the winery development in Orange County runs an estimated $5 million.

 Prior to its ownership by City Winery, the historic Montgomery Mills site served as an industrial center in Orange County for over two centuries.
 After beginning in 1813 as the Montgomery Worsted Mills grist mill, the formerly wooden space had to be rebuilt with bricks after a fire in 1892.

 Since then, the property, which was owned by brothers Jeffrey and Joseph Steinberger of Steinberger Bros Realty LLC., has been home to everything from Henry’s Attic, a hand-knitting yarn company, to H.C.
 Davis Boiler Co. and Valley Cabinets.
 Keeping with tradition, City Winery hopes to use electricity from the mill generators, along with solar power, to fuel the space.